 - Generic: for all Right Click Tools Builder Tools acting on functions not related to users or devices.

-- Device (with our without resource ID): for tools acting on devices.
+- Device (with or without resource ID): for tools acting on devices.
 These tools will be available anywhere Right Click Tools device tools are available.
 The Resource ID is ConfigMgr's unique identifier for a computer object.

 - User (with or without Resource ID): for tools acting on users.
 These tools will be available anywhere Right Click Tools user tools are available.
 The Resource ID is ConfigMgr's unique identifier for a user object.

 Input Parameters can be used to provide users with options prior to tool execution time.
-Examples include:

 - Choosing a collection to which a device will be added.